leesean5150/C2G1_Backend/README.md

 ```

 ### Setting Up Configuration
-Create a new .env file for the server folder using the .env.sample as a tempalte.
+Create a new .env file for the server folder using the .env.sample as a template.
 For email reset link, navigate to Google Account settings, search for app passwords and create a new app.
-The password is the password to be put into the .env file.
+The password is the app password, not email password.

 ### Run Server